It is the unknown around the corner that turns my wheels.Heinz Stücke

 Anyone can get started with mountain biking.
 Old, young, big, small, no matter where you live.
 It may not be as easy for some as it will for others, but don’t make up excuses.

 Even in the dead of winter you can get on a fat bike and enjoy the same trails you do in the summer in an entirely different way.
 Or if you don’t like the cold, get on an indoor bike trainer and try out some of the many mountain bike training videos on youtube.
+Here are some I made myself of some of our most epic trails in Utah and Nevada.

 If you don’t have a bike yet, you can find decent used mountain bikes online for reasonable prices.
 Look at sites like Craigslist, Pinkbike, or eBay and find a model that’s a few years old.
 You definitely don’t need the latest and greatest for weight loss purposes.
 Save that for after you’ve lost the weight if cost is an issue.